-TURNING THE ARM

-"Human movement may be understood through knowledge of the parts of the body," wrote Leonardo.
+TURNING THE ARM "Human movement may be understood through knowledge of the parts of the body," wrote Leonardo.
 This study shows the action of the muscles in a man's arm and shoulder.
 The sequence shows the arms from several slightly different viewpoints.
-Uterus (womb)

-The artist's detailed notes on his observations
+Uterus (womb) The artist's detailed notes on his observations Metal knee joints Skull

-Metal knee

-joints

-Skull

 pivot

 made to

+Ankle

-Ankle joints
+joints

-43

 Exploring the heavens

-${

-m T}$ he basic shape of the universe had been defined by the Greek astronomer Ptolemy back in the 2nd century.
+THE BASIC SHAPE OF THE UNIVERSE had been defined by the Greek astronomer Ptolemy back in the 2nd century.
 His theory stated that Earth is a static body at the center of the universe, and that the planets and the sun revolve around it.
 This geocentric, or Earth-centered, view had become a cornerstone of Western thought - especially religion.
 But the Renaissance provoked a fresh spirit of inquiry.
-In 1543, the Polish astronomer Nicolaus Copernicus (1473-1543) put forward an amazing new theory: that the sun is at the center of the universe, around which Earth and the other planets revolve.
-This idea led to a
+In 1543, the Polish astronomer Nicolaus Copernicus (1473-1543) put forward an amazing new theory: that the sun is at the center of the universe, around which Earth and the other planets

+Earth and the other plane revolve.
+This idea led to a revolution in astronomy.

 HEAVENS ABOVE

 MARINER'S MODEL

 sphere had been used since

 The armillary

 Ptolemy's time

 to teach navigators and others about the

 arrangement of the heavens.